 These terms are defined in RCOT's Equity, Diversity and Belonging Strategy (2024a).
 A full list of useful terminology related to EDB can be found here: EDB Terminology.
-Fitness for the profession The demonstration of the personal, professional, ethical and academic attributes required to become a safe, effective and inclusive occupational therapist.
+The demonstration of the personal, professional, ethical and academic attributes required to become a safe, effective and inclusive occupational therapist.
 It encompasses professionalism, reflection, communication, conduct and alignment with the values and behaviours expected by regulatory and professional standards.
-Foundation programme Foundation programmes specifically related to the occupational therapy profession offer awards intended to provide basic knowledge in a subject to prepare a learner to undertake an occupational therapy programme.
+Foundation programmes specifically related to the occupational therapy profession offer awards intended to provide basic knowledge in a subject to prepare a learner to undertake an occupational therapy programme.
 Generic foundation programmes are non-occupational therapy-specific awards and do not offer any recognition of prior learning for a pre- registration programme.
-General Data Protection Regulation (GDPR) In the UK, data protection is governed by the UK General Data Protection Regulation (GDPR) (UK Government, 2018a) and the Data Protection Act 2018 (UK Government, 2018b).
+In the UK, data protection is governed by the UK General Data Protection Regulation (GDPR) (UK Government, 2018a) and the Data Protection Act 2018 (UK Government, 2018b).
 Data protection legislation controls how your personal information is used by organisations, including businesses and government departments.
-Graduate An individual who has successfully met the programme requirements of their education provider and has been conferred the associated award.
-Health and Care Professions Council (HCPC) The regulating body in the United Kingdom established to protect the public by regulating a range of health and care professions, including occupational therapy.
-Individual scheme of study A documented and approved variation from the standard progression route through a programme, designed to accommodate the specific needs or circumstances of an individual learner.
+An individual who has successfully met the programme requirements of their education provider and has been conferred the associated award.
+The regulating body in the United Kingdom established to protect the public by regulating a range of health and care professions, including occupational therapy.
+A documented and approved variation from the standard progression route through a programme, designed to accommodate the specific needs or circumstances of an individual learner.
 It is clearly mapped, agreed by relevant stakeholders (including the learner, educators, Programme Lead and employer where applicable) and aligned with the Standards and the education providers requirements.
-Interprofessional learning Learners from different professions actively participating to learn with, from and about each other.
+Learners from different professions actively participating to learn with, from and about each other.
 The anticipated outcome of interprofessional learning is the development of a working culture of effective collaboration, shared working and integration of care across agencies, sectors and professions within and beyond the health, wellbeing, social and integrative care systems.
-Learner An individual enrolled in an occupational therapy programme.
+An individual enrolled in an occupational therapy programme.
 Learners may also be known as 'students' or, in the case of apprenticeship programmes, 'apprentices'.
-Learner agency The capacity and autonomy of learners to actively engage in, influence and take responsibility for their own learning, development and wellbeing.
+The capacity and autonomy of learners to actively engage in, influence and take responsibility for their own learning, development and wellbeing.
 Learner agency encompasses self-awareness, self-directed learning, critical reflection, decision-making and ownership of professional growth.